 RESULTS OF FIRST FULL LIFE CYCLE ANALYSIS (LCA) STUDY

 Nomacorc recently completed its first full Life Cycle Analysis (LCA) study on its flagship Nomacorc Classic+ product.
-The study’s results show significant improvement across all environmental impact categories between 2008 and 20011 at both its U.S. and Belgium production facilities.
-Reasons for improvements include:
+The study’s results show significant improvements (read below):

 The core LCA study measures the environmental impacts for every step of the life cycle of a Classic+ closure from “cradle” (raw materials extraction) to “gate” (the distribution of finished closures to customers).
 Significant improvements include: